rickardlindberg/rickardlindberg.me/writing/agdpp-shooting-arrow/index.template.markdown

 be simulated, and then assert that certain things happens (game loop inits, circles are drawn on screen, etc).

-The test we want to write the for shoot behavior starts like this:
+The test we want to write the for the shoot behavior starts like this:

 $:output:python:
 """